12. Design & Build a Machine¶

 Based on yesterday’s test, I added some extra parts for supporting the vertical structure and for fixing the motors in place.
 In the afternoon, Tsuchiya-san helped me connect the gears to the motor and we actuated the mechanism with a stepper motor.

 I also tried to shape real rice, first without the motor (moving the gears manually), but I found it surprisingly difficult to mold the rice (it took a lot of force to close the iris).
-By this time I was becoming sceptical of the machine completing successfully on time.
+Also, the extra parts I made in the morning seemed to have made the movement less smooth, and I couldn’t get it to work like yesterday anymore.
+By this time I became sceptical of the machine completing successfully on time.

-Finally, we motorised the rice shaping, and as I feared, our motor was not strong enough to shape the onigiri.
+Finally, we motorised the rice shaping, but as I feared, our motor was not strong enough to shape the onigiri.

-There were also a number of other problems with the design, and since I only had the rest of the day to fix it, I decided I probably would not complete it.
+Since I only had the rest of the day to fix it, I thought it could be difficult to investigate all the errors and fix them by myself before the deadline.
 So we as a group decided to drop this mechanism and complete a much simpler machine.

 Bill of Materials (BOM):¶